cryptostorm/cryptostorm_client_configuration_files/mac/README.md

 ------------------------

-<b>How-to: Configuration via Viscosity</b>
+<b>How-to: Configuration Viscosity</b>

-1. Download .ovpn file(s)
+1. Download .ovpn file(s) from the cryptostorm_client_configuration_files GitHub repo, "mac" folder
-2. Double click each .ovpn file to import the .ovpn file into Viscosity
+2. Import the .ovpn file into Viscosity
 3. Once imported, navigate to the Viscosity preferences:
 	1. Select a configuration listed in the main screen.
 	2. Click on the "edit" button